 an estimate of foregone revenue directly attributable to the energy efficiency or demand-side management initiative, program, or activity.

 The Commission may request additional information, independent evidence, director certificates, or audit statements relating to the information provided in the application or to the attribution of foregone revenue to the initiative, program, or activity.
+When making requests for such information the Commission will have regard to the likely costs of providing the information and the value of the foregone revenue amount that is included in the application for approval.

 The Commission may approve, by notice in writing to the Non-exempt EDB, an amount, as determined by the Commission, equal to the foregone revenue in the Assessment Period and adjusted for the time-value of money using the Cost of Debt.

+When providing an application for approval of foregone revenue all non-exempt EDBs must have regard to the Principles for estimating foregone revenue.
+When deciding whether to approve an amount equal to the foregone revenue, the Commission must have regard to the Principles for estimating foregone revenue.

 The amount approved by the Commission is an ‘energy efficiency and demand incentive allowance’ Recoverable Cost under subclause 3.1.3(1)(m) of the IM Determination in the Assessment Period following its approval.